-- A product complaint is any written, electronic, or oral communication that alleges deficiencies related to the identity, quality, durability, reliability, safety, effectiveness, or performance of a study intervention.
-When the ability to use the study intervention safely is impacted, the following are also product complaints: - Deficiencies in labeling information, and - Use errors for device or drug-device combination products due to ergonomic design elements of the product. - Product complaints related to study interventions used in clinical trials are collected in order to ensure the safety of participants, monitor quality, and to facilitate process and product improvements. - Investigators will instruct participants to contact the site as soon as possible if he or she has a product complaint or problem with the study intervention so that the situation can be assessed. - An event may meet the definition of both a product complaint and an AE/SAE.
-In such cases, it should be reported as both a product complaint and as an AE/SAE.
+- A product complaint is any written, electronic, or oral communication that alleges deficiencies related to the identity, quality, durability, reliability, safety, effectiveness or performance of a study intervention.
+When the ability to use the study intervention safely is impacted, the following are also PCs: - o Deficiencies in labeling information, and - Use errors for device or drug-device combination products due to ergonomic design elements of the product. - Product complaints related to study interventions used in clinical trials are collected in order to ensure the safety of participants, monitor quality, and to facilitate process and product improvements. - Investigators will instruct participants to contact the site as soon as possible if he or she has a product complaint or problem with the study intervention so that the situation can be assessed. - An event may meet the definition of both a product complaint and an AE/SAE.
+In such cases, it should be reported as both a PC and as an AE/SAE.

 10.3.4.
-Recording and Follow-Up of AE and/or SAE and Product Complaints
+Recording and Follow-Up of AE and/or SAE and Product Complaints clinical practice.
+AE/SAE information is reported on the appropriate CRF page and product complaint information is reported on the Product Complaint Form.